-The sign of ΔrG° tells us that the product of this reaction is lower in free energy than the reactant at 298 K.
+The sign of ΔrG° tells us that the product of this reaction is lower in Gibbs free energy than the reactant at 298 K.

 At 298 K, a sizable fraction of NO2 molecules has sufficient energy to react.
 If two such NO2 molecules collide with the N atoms facing each other, allowing for the formation of a N-N bond, a N2O4 molecule will form.
 As the reaction proceeds toward equilibrium, the concentration of NO2 decreases while the concentration of N2O4 increases.
-A fraction of these newly formed N2O4 molecules will have sufficient energy for the reverse reaction to occur, thereby producing NO2 molecules.
-When the equilibrium is reached at 298 K, the reaction vessel contains 70% N2O4 and 30% NO2.
+A fraction of these newly formed N2O4 molecules has sufficient energy for the reverse reaction to occur, thereby producing NO2 molecules.
+When equilibrium is reached at 298 K, the reaction vessel contains 70% N2O4 and 30% NO2.

 By simply examining this reaction via the Lewis structures of reactant and product, we can see that this reaction has a negative ΔrH°: a N-N bond is formed and no bonds are broken (both the reactant and product molecules have important resonance structures):